maldenol/opengl-practice/README.md

 3. GLM
 4. stb_image

-Therefore before building you need to satisfy all the dependencies by taking these steps:
+Therefore, before building, you need to satisfy all the dependencies by taking these steps:
 1. Install Qt using your system package manager or [official installer](https://www.qt.io/download).
 2. Download [GLFW](https://www.glfw.org/download), build it,